Student Charter

 Where can I find information about the different forms of financial support for students?

-Radboud University has two types of financial support: the Profiling Fund and the Emergency Fund.
-You can find more information about the various forms of financial support on the Radboud University website.
+Radboud University has two forms of financial support: a Profiling Fund and an Emergency Fund.
+You can find more information about the various forms of financial support on Radboud University website.

 Under what circumstances am I eligible for financial support from the Profiling Fund?